Bushmills/Anycubic-Kobra-3-rooted/README.md

 This serves to avoid having to use the (rather unreliable) "cloud" access to feed the printer with data, while allowing use of a locally running slicer.

+It also helps me to trace the changes done to the default printer configuration.

 Steps are [here described and organised as wiki pages](https://github.com/Bushmills/Anycubic-Kobra-3-rooted/wiki/Top)